 The following is a short list of the main companies:

 Medicines are only available from chemists.
 In general, customers must provide a medical prescription issued by a doctor.

-On the website of the Pharmaceutical Colleges of the 3 Territories we can find practical information about chemists and duty chemists.
+On the website of the Pharmaceutical Colleges of the three territories we can find practical information about chemists and duty chemists:

 A health emergency is an extremely serious situation in which the life of the patient is at risk.

 In the event of a health emergency, with imminent danger to life, please call 112.